saucelabs/sauce-docs/docs/dev/cli/virtual-usb/find-sessionid.md

 ## Description

-Look up the list of active Virtual USB device sessions available to a specified user, allowing you to obtain the session ID for use in other vUSB CLI requests.
+Look up the list of active Virtual USB (vUSB) device sessions available to a specified user, allowing you to obtain the session ID for use in other vUSB CLI requests.

 ## Usage